Topological defects in spiral wave chimera states: Abstract

 \section{Abstract}

-Chimera states, where coherent and incoherent domains coexist, represent a key self-organization phenomenon in the study of synchronization in complex systems.
-We introduce a topological analysis method based on winding numbers to characterize the dynamics of spiral wave chimeras in a two-dimensional phase oscillator network.
+Chimera states, characterized by the coexistence of coherent and incoherent domains, represent a paradigm of self-organization in complex systems.
+In this study, we introduce a topological analysis method based on winding numbers to characterize the dynamics of spiral wave chimeras in a two-dimensional phase oscillator network.
 Our investigation reveals distinct scaling laws governing the system's evolution across the phase lag $\alpha$.
 Perturbation analysis in the limit $\alpha \to 0$ demonstrates that the incoherent core radius scales linearly with $\alpha$.
-In contrast, within the stable chimera regime, the average total positive winding number $\overline{n_+}$ follows a clear exponential growth law $\overline{n_+} = ae^{b\alpha}$.
-This divergence suggests a physical crossover from geometric core expansion to active topological excitation.
-Furthermore, we identify a statistical transition in the defect distribution from binomial-like to Poisson-like behavior at a critical threshold $\alpha^*$, which we interpret as a shift from a constrained regime to an unconstrained state analogous to a BKT binding-unbinding transition.
-These results indicate that topological defects are not randomly distributed but possess quantifiable statistical order, proposing $\overline{n_+}$ as a robust physical quantity to analyze the topological structure and complexity of chimera states.
+In contrast, within the stable chimera regime, the average total positive winding number $\mu$ follows a clear exponential growth law $\mu = ae^{b\alpha}$.
+This scaling disparity signals a physical crossover from a regime dominated by geometric core expansion to one driven by active topological excitation.
+Furthermore, we identify a statistical transition in the defect distribution from binomial-like to Poisson-like behavior at a critical threshold $\alpha^*$.
+These results demonstrate that topological defects possess intrinsic statistical order, establishing $\mu$ as a robust macro-variable for analyzing the structural complexity of chimera states.